udeyrishi/pipe/README.md

 ### Learn more

 To see a full Android app example using the above pipeline, see the [sample app](pipesample/).
+Or see the javadocs [here](https://www.udeyrishi.com/pipe/).